ryangreay/StockNotifier/README.md

 ## Project Overview

 The purpose of this project is to evaluate the effectiveness of using technical indicators as a predictive measure for a stock's future price.
 Additionally, it is an exercise in building a scalable software system which incorporates user customization and stock notifications.
-To accomplish these things we use a Random Forest classifier based on indicators such as RSI, bolling bands, MACD, and Volume.
-Instead of a typical regression task predicting a specific stock price, we are trying a binary classifier to predict a percentage movement over a user defined timeframe.
+To accomplish these things I use a Random Forest classifier based on indicators such as RSI, bolling bands, MACD, and Volume.
+Instead of a typical regression task predicting a specific stock price, I am trying a binary classifier to predict a percentage movement over a user defined timeframe.
 For example, the user set a notification if with 90% certainty, a stock will move 3% in the 24 hours when trained on a daily or hourly timeframe.
-We employ a variety of technologies to make and push out predictions to users, such as Google Cloud Storage, Alpha Vantage APIs, Redis for caching stock data and pub/sub with notifications, AWS Lambda for triggering prediction notifications, telegram APIs for notifications themselves, and fly.io for quick microservice deployment.
+I employ a variety of technologies to make and push out predictions to users, such as Google Cloud Storage, Alpha Vantage APIs, Redis for caching stock data and pub/sub with notifications, AWS Lambda for triggering prediction notifications, telegram APIs for notifications themselves, and fly.io for quick microservice deployment.

 ## Feature Selection, Data, and Model

 A big problem when training stock data is that the range of values for a technical indicator like bollinger bands or MACD greatly differs depending on the price so training multiple stocks into the same model or over many years may not be effective.
-To attempt to alleviate this, we use one model per stock for a user, and on the technical indicator side for bollinger bands we are going to calculate %b to reduce price dependency.
+To attempt to alleviate this, I use one model per stock for a user, and on the technical indicator side for bollinger bands I am going to calculate %b to reduce price dependency.
 $$

 \%B = \frac{\text{Current Price} - \text{Lower Band}}{\text{Upper Band} - \text{Lower Band}}

 $$
-For MACD we are doing the MAACD Histogram which factors the signal.
+For MACD, I am doing the MAACD Histogram which factors the signal.
 $$
 \text{MACD Line} = \text{EMA}_{12} - \text{EMA}_{26}
 $$